Style Guide

 Best Flooring for Landed Property Singapore: Room-by-Room Guide

-Singapore landed homes have something HDB and condo owners don't — multiple storeys, direct ground contact, and wet-foot outdoor zones bordering the indoor floor.
+Singapore landed homes have something HDB and condo owners don't: multiple storeys, direct ground contact, and wet-foot outdoor zones bordering the indoor floor.
 That changes the brief.
-You're not picking one floor for the whole house — you're zoning.
+You're not picking one floor for the whole house.
+You're zoning.
 After 200+ completed projects across HDB, condo and landed across the island, this is the room-by-room playbook our founders work with.

 Room-by-room recommendation